Achieving High Accuracy with PINNs via Energy Natural Gradients: Experiments

 where $\{(x_i,y_i)\}_{i=1,\dots,N_\Omega}$ denote the interior collocation points and $\{(x^b_i,y^b_i)\}_{i=1,\dots,N_{\partial\Omega}}$ denote the collocation points on $\partial\Omega$.
 In this case the energy inner product on $H^2(\Omega)$ is given by

 Note that this inner product is not coercive\footnote{the inner product is coercive with respect to the $H^{1/2}(\Omega)$ norm, see~\cite{muller2022notes}} on $H^2(\Omega)$ and different from the $H^2(\Omega)$ inner product.
 The integrals in ~\eqref{eq:poisson_energy_product} are computed using the same collocation points as in the definition of the PINN loss function $L$ in~\eqref{eq:poisson_loss}.
 To approximate the solution $u^*$ we use a shallow neural network with the hyperbolic tangent as activation function and a width of 64, thus there are 257 trainable weights.
 We choose 900 equi-distantly spaced collocation points in the interior of $\Omega$ and 120 collocation points on the boundary.
 The energy natural gradient descent and the Hilbert natural gradient descent are applied for $500$ iterations each, whereas we train for $2\cdot 10^{5}$ iterations of GD and Adam.

-As reported in Figure~\ref{fig:poisson} and Table~\ref{table:poisson}, we observe that the energy NG updates require relatively few iterations to produce a highly accurate approximate solution of the Poisson equation.
+As reported in Table~\ref{table:poisson} and Figure~\ref{fig:poisson}, we observe that the energy NG updates require relatively few iterations to produce a highly accurate approximate solution of the Poisson equation.
 Note that the Hilbert NG descent did not converge at all, stressing the importance of employing the geometric information of the Hessian of the function space objective, as is done in energy NG descent.

-Note also, that while E-NG is highly efficient for most initializations we observed that sometimes a failure to train can occur, compare to Table~\ref{table:poisson}.
-We did also note that conducting a pre-training, for instance with GD or Adam was able to circumvent this issue.
-The standard optimizers we consider, i.e., Adam and vanilla gradient descent reliably decrease the relative errors, but fail to achieve an accuracy higher than $10^{-3}$ even though we allow for a much higher number of iterations.
+\mzz The first order optimizers we consider, i.e., Adam and vanilla gradient descent reliably decrease the relative errors, but fail to achieve an accuracy higher than $6.9\cdot 10^{-4}$ even though we allow for a much higher number of iterations.
+The quasi-Newton method BFGS \cite{nocedal1999numerical} achieves higher accuracy than the first order methods, however the energy natural gradient method is still roughly two orders of magnitude more accurate, compare to Table~\ref{table:poisson}. \eee